RaphaelKunis/onboarding/Tutorial.md

     - how could the project be divided into packages
     - functional (mvc) or domain based (User)
     - [x] second one was chosen
+      - UserService becomes Interface and UserServiceImpl was added
     - [ ] implement better password behaviour
       - [x] move passwords to config file
       - [ ] hash passwords with bcrypt